 AYER -- And then there was one.

-Interest among Ayer selectmen to attend once-monthly meetings of the Joint Boards of Selectmen has waned.
-The board has agreed to advertise for a community volunteer to serve as an alternate Ayer JBOS representative in the event Ayer's primary JBOS representative -- Selectman Frank Maxant -- is unable to attend.
+Interest among the Ayer selectmen to attend once-monthly meetings of the Joint Boards of Selectmen has waned.
+On Tuesday, the board agreed to advertise for a community volunteer to serve as an alternate Ayer JBOS representative in the event Ayer's primary JBOS representative -- Selectman Frank Maxant -- is unable to attend.

-Several years ago, there was a call for all selectmen from each of the four communities to participate at JBOS meetings.
-Then, the JBOS reinvented itself in the past year to include one primary and one alternate representative from each of the four communities.
+The group fell dormant, and then was revived several years ago with a call for all selectmen from each of the four communities to participate at JBOS meetings.
+When those numbers dwindled, the JBOS reinvented itself over the past year to include one primary and one alternate representative from each of the four communities.

 The JBOS now also includes a seat at the table for a non-voting member of state agency MassDevelopment.
 MassDevelopment is tasked with the DREZ management and build out.